tekknolagi/tekknolagi.github.com/_posts/2025-08-13-liveness-datalog.md

 `s` is a successor of `b` and `v` is live-in to `s`".
 The commas are conjunctions---*and*.

+Where's the union?
+Well, remember what I said about array programming?
+We're not thinking in terms of sets.
+We're thinking one variable at a time TODO

 It's a little weird to program in this style because `s` wasn't textually defined anywhere like a parameter or a variable.
 TODO